Thelukepet/course/assignments/A1b-docker.md

 If you opt to install docker on your own hardware (and work independently from the availability of computers in the Huygens building), follow the instructions for the right [Docker Community Edition](https://www.docker.com/community-edition).

-_You can upgrade to Windows 10 Pro via Surfspot (free for students).
+_You can upgrade to Windows 10 Education via Surfspot (free for students), this gives access to the required windows features for Docker.
 Because I run Windows Insider preview versions on my laptop, the latest Docker for Windows stable release did not work and I had to install version 17.09.1 instead of 17.12.0.
 If you have an older version of Windows, you may need to use [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
 An alternative would be to use a virtual machine with, e.g., Ubuntu, and install Docker there._

 ## Scala